Invest In Ethical With These Sustainable, Vegan Bag Brands

 1. Angela Roi

-Simultaneously timeless and contemporary, Angela Roi works with skilled artisans — who are paid fair wages — to create luxury, leather-free vegan bags.
+Simultaneously timeless and contemporary, Angela Roi works with skilled artisans—who are paid fair wages—to create luxury, leather-free vegan bags.
 Their crossbody bags, micro totes, and bucket bags boast clean silhouettes, structured compartments, and a pebbled, leather-like finish.
+In recent years, the brand has incorporated innovative, plant-based materials into its lineup, releasing handbags made of cactus and apple leathers as well as wallets made from mylo (mushroom leather).

 2. von Holzhausen